Mariam-Mohsen/Recipe-Finder-Website/README.md

 ## Features

+## Project Overview

+Recipe Finder is a full-stack web application built using Django and SQL Server.
+The platform is designed to help users explore, discover, and save recipes from a wide variety of cuisines and categories.
+It also includes a robust admin panel that allows authorized administrators to manage recipes, cuisines, categories, and user data.

+This system was created to serve as both a recipe recommendation platform and a learning project for implementing full-stack development principles using Django with SQL Server as the backend.

+The platform is structured to support two user roles:
+- **Regular Users**: who can sign up, browse and favorite recipes, and manage their personal profiles.
+- **Admins**: who have access to a management dashboard for controlling the recipe content and overseeing user interactions.

+### Objectives

+- Provide a user-friendly interface to browse categorized recipes.
+- Implement dynamic filtering by cuisine and dish type.
+- Allow users to personalize their experience with favorites and profile images.
+- Create a secure, admin-only dashboard for managing content.

+### Key Functional Highlights

+- Filter recipes by both **cuisine** (Egyptian, Indian, Italian, Mexican) and **dish type** (Main Dish, Soup, Appetizers, Dessert).
+- Store and display recipes with:
+  - Title
+  - Description
+  - Ingredients (multi-line)
+  - Steps
+  - Optional image
+- Role-based access:
+  - Admin login verification via `admin_id`
+  - Separate user/admin interface logic
+- Uploadable profile pictures and recipe images
+- Data stored in **SQL Server** via Django's ORM

 ### User Features
 - User registration and login with role selection (user or admin)
 - Browse recipes by cuisine: Egyptian, Italian, Indian, Mexican